 Figure: Data Grid Panel

-- Click column headings to review suggestions for transforms to apply to the column.
+Click column headings to review a visual profile of the column's data and a set of suggestions for transforms to apply to the column.

 Select specific values in a column for suggestions on those strings.